 If Grandma watches your little one for all naps and will never ever allow him to cry alone, then take that into account and choose a gentle method that she can consistently implement.

 Don't forget to take sleep props like the breast or a special blanket into account.
-For example, if your baby currently nurses to sleep, you will need to move nursing to the very beginning of your pre-sleep routine so that your child can learn to fall asleep on his own without the breast.
+For example, if your baby currently nurses to sleep, you may want to move nursing to the very beginning of your pre-sleep routine so that your child can learn to fall asleep on his own without the breast.

-Or if your little one relies heavily on a pacifier, you can give it to him at the beginning of naps and the beginning of bedtime, but after that you cannot replace it or you will be stuck replacing it all night long.
+If your little one relies heavily on a pacifier , you can give it to her at the beginning of naps and the beginning of bedtime, but after that, try not to replace it if it falls out after that initial offering.

 Older kids can have sleep props, too.
-For example, will your toddler only go back to sleep if you give him a drink of water?
-Decide how to handle it and include it in the plan, too.
+For example, will your toddler only go back to sleep if you give them a drink of water?
+Decide how to handle it so you can preempt these needs and include them in the plan, too.

 Know where to start.

-Are you ready to just get it done and are you okay with some tears?
-Or do you know that your presence just makes your child angrier?
+Are you ready to just get it done and are you OK with some tears?
 Then check out the "Extinction" or "Ferber" methods, which some call the "cry-it-out method."

-Not okay with your child learning this skill on his own?
+Not OK with your child learning this skill on their own?
 Then for your family, I suggest searching for gentle methods like "The Chair," "Pick-Up/Put Down" or "Camping Out" methods.